centreon/centreon-documentation/versioned_docs/version-23.10/upgrade/centreon-ha/upgrade-from-21-04.md

 </TabItem>
 </Tabs>

-Then recreate the Constraint that prevents Centreon Processes from running on Database nodes and vice-versa:
+Then recreate the constraint that prevents Centreon processes from running on database nodes and vice-versa:

 <Tabs groupId="sync">
 <TabItem value="RHEL 8 / Oracle Linux 8" label="RHEL 8 / Oracle Linux 8">